h-sharda/Chess/Version4/README4.md

 ### Updates
 - Added a Simple bot based on minimax and Alpha-beta pruning
+- Bots can also play against each other
 - Improved the UI throughout the game
-- When playing with a bot make sure you give yourself enough time as bot will make moves very fast
-- Currently, you can't play 2 bots against each other
+- Previous Move is highlighted now
+- Timer is made better and smoother

 ###### *Currently, the bot doesn't follow any Opening book, it just uses Minimax anf Alpha-Beta pruning to make moves.
 An opening book will be added soon*